 This course provides information about the physical construction of computers, the installation of new hardware and software, troubleshooting, and upgrading.
-The three areas of concentration are hardware (build the physical system), operating system software (install and maintain Windows x.x), and application software (install and maintain end user programs.)
+The three areas of concentration are building the physical system, installing and maintaining Windows x.x, and installing and maintaining application software.